 LEED certified buildings are unique in the sense that they have lower operating costs and have increased asset values.
 And due to this, they fare well in the market and have long term productivity for the builder/owner.

 Impetus from Information Technology

 The challenge of producing green building lies in the cost effectiveness.
-Insuring this is dependent on the construction companies’ ability to use all appropriate tools.
+Insuring this is dependent on the construction companies’ ability to use all appropriate tools for building, as you can learn to use the right tools in sites like Toolpip online.
 A unique aspect of green building is the usage of information technology tools to enhance sustainability.

 A report on the economy of green building by Procore Technologies, an information technology service provider for construction companies, states that the usage of project management tools (software mediated) have allowed the construction companies to be revitalized.
 They had suffered a massive setback since the recession but now owing to the green building model, they’re making a comeback courtesy of reduced costs.
 Specific areas of interest include contract and change management.